MicrosoftDocs/sdk-api/sdk-api-src/content/winddi/nf-winddi-drvsynchronizesurface.md

 ---
 UID: NF:winddi.DrvSynchronizeSurface
 title: DrvSynchronizeSurface function (winddi.h)
 description: The DrvSynchronizeSurface function informs the driver that GDI needs to write to the specified surface.
-This function allows drawing operations performed by a device's coprocessor to be coordinated with GDI.
+This function allows drawing operations performed by a device's coprocessor to be coordinated with GDI.helpviewer_keywords: ["DrvSynchronizeSurface","DrvSynchronizeSurface function [Display Devices]","ddifncs_ab69a2cb-5b19-4a94-a78e-2c21d2950ff8.xml","display.drvsynchronizesurface","winddi/DrvSynchronizeSurface"]
 old-location: display\drvsynchronizesurface.htm
 tech.root: display
 ms.assetid: 717e0738-71a0-45e1-a479-337fab2998ab